isblab/micos/inputs/preprocessing/crosslinks_biochemical/crosslinks/crosslink_papers/README.md

 1. `bartolec_2023`

-Download supplementary table 1 excel file and 4th and 5th sheet as csv files corresponding to DSSO and DHSO crosslinks, respectively.
+Download supplementary table 1 Excel file and 4th and 5th sheet as CSV files corresponding to DSSO and DHSO crosslinks, respectively.
 Run the script:
 ```
 bartolec_2023/bartolec_filtering_data.py